 Smartphones have completely changed our lives.
 They’re the last thing we see before we fall asleep, and the first thing we see when we wake up every morning.
 During the day, our devices bombard us with constant notifications from at least three email accounts, not to mention Twitter, Facebook, Instagram, WhatsApp, and Snapchat.
 Smartphones have become an everyday essential, some might even say borderline addiction, in today’s society.

 But what do all those scrolls, swipes, and buzzes actually mean?
-Should we really be worried about our smartphone usage?
+Should we really worry about our smartphone usage?
 After all, Socrates once warned us that writing would “introduce forgetfulness” and make people “difficult to get along with.”